adler-j/ryanwattersme/_articles/here-is-another-one.md

 ---
+layout: article
-title: Playing With Scripting
+title: Working with Scripting
-subtitle: Subtitle About Playing With Scripting
+subtitle: Not Able to Get This to Work for Some Reason
 author: Ryan D Watters
 date: 2016-01-11
 publishdate: 2016-01-11